-7.02 Distribution Procedures
+10.02 Distribution Procedures

 There is no single best method to distribute a UMB Alert.
-However, depending upon the circumstances of the particular case, a UMB Alert bulletin will often be limited to Universitywide electronic mail distribution.
+However, depending upon the circumstances of the particular case, a UMB Alert bulletin will often be limited to Universitywide email distribution.
 Other situations may necessitate the physical posting of bulletins in designated campus areas.
-All UMB Alerts are posted on the UMBPF's website at www.umaryland.edu/police.
+All UMB Alerts are posted on the UMBPD website at www.umaryland.edu/police.

-For the UMB Alert procedure, see Attachment XI.
+For the UMB Alerts procedure, see Attachment XI.

-7.03 Emergency Management
+10.03 Emergency Management

-As part of the University's Emergency Management Plan, the University uses several notification mediums designed to ensure that vital information is communicated quickly in an emergency.
+As part of the University's Emergency Management Plan, UMB uses several notification mediums designed to ensure that vital information is communicated quickly in an emergency.
 The system is capable of rapidly sending text and voice messages to identified devices and systems.

-- Campus information phone line, 8622 (410-706-UMAB) - University alerts e2Campus Alert System - Mass notification system (public address system)
+- Campus emergency information phone line, 6-8622 (410-706-UMAB) - University alerts Everbridge - Mass notification system (public address system)

-In the event campus evacuation is recommended by the Emergency Management Team or the appropriate governmental authority and approved by the president of the University, the following actions will be taken: notification will be sent to the individual schools and administrative departments via the usual communication channels (telephone, internet, email, and voicemail); fire wardens and shelter in place coordinators will be notified to make sure the information is distributed.
-More information on the evacuation plan can be found at http://www.umaryland.edu/media/umb/umb-alerts/emergency\mgmt\plan.pdf
+In the event campus evacuation is recommended by the Emergency Management Team or the appropriate governmental authority and approved by the University president, the following actions will be taken: Notification will be sent to the individual schools and administrative departments via the usual communication channels (telephone, internet, email, and voicemail), and fire wardens and shelter in place coordinators will be notified to make sure the information is distributed.